 How can I access these storage facilities?

-The secure cycling facilities are for King’s students and staff only and access can be obtained by completing the Bicycle Registration Form, or getting your bike storage access granted at a King's security desk.
+The secure cycling facilities are for King’s students and staff only.
+You can gain access by completing the Bicycle Registration Form, or getting your bike storage access granted at a King's security desk.

 Non-King's students or staff are advised to use the public bike racks opposite the main entrance to the Strand Campus.

 Guy's Campus has 2 separate secure bike facilities: